Geo-Force: The Outsiders

-After the Outsiders split with Batman, they are privately funded by Markovia.
-During this time, Geo-Force is the unofficial new leader of the team.
-This information eventually comes out and Major Disaster destroys their base.

-Around this time, Markovia again comes under threat by Psycho-Pirate, who disguises himself as Baron Bedlam in an attempt to conquer it.
-The Outsiders and Infinity, Inc. ally to stop him.
+After the Outsiders split with Batman, they are privately funded by Markovia, with Geo-Force as leader.
+Around this time, the sovereignty of Markovia again comes under threat.
+Geo-Force discovers that Psycho-Pirate, posing as Baron Bedlam, is attempting to conquer the country.
+The Outsiders and Infinity, Inc. join forces to stop Psycho-Pirate and leave on good terms.

-Brion, meanwhile, has a one-night stand with Looker when the team is stranded on a desert island.
+Brion has a one-night stand with Looker when the team is stranded on a desert island.
 The move strains the relationship between Brion and his girlfriend Denise Howard, as well as Looker's relationship with her husband.
 Brion and Looker agree to remain platonic friends afterward.

-In Millennium, the Outsiders disband after Helga Jace is revealed to be an ally of the Manhunters and is killed after attempting to attack Metamorpho.
-Additionally, Looker loses her powers and Halo is injured and rendered comatose.
+The United States government withdraws any foreign aid from Markovia until the secret identities of the Outsiders are publicized.
+King Gregor, Brion's older brother, is murdered before he can make a decision.
+Brion becomes king, but he is forced to abdicate and is imprisoned when his sister-in-law, Iona (Gregor's wife), reveals she is pregnant.
+Helga Jace is revealed to have been an ally of the Manhunters and the culprit behind Gregor's murder.
+When Jace attempts to attack Metamorpho, her weapon generates a surge that kills them both.
+This, along with a second battle with the descendants of teammate Looker, which results in Looker being temporarily stripped of her powers and Halo left injured and comatose, causes the Outsiders to disband.

 In the early 1990s, the Outsiders were revived with former Outsiders Geo-Force, Katana, Halo, and Looker joined by new heroes Faust, Technocrat and Wylde.
 Geo-Force is framed for the murder of Markovia's queen Iona and forced to go on the run.